 - 14% have a social KPI only 5% companies remunerate executives against social metrics

+Contact Sonia Shah or Steve Holt for further information on ESG and the role of NEDs.
 Grant Thornton has partnered with NEDonBoard to bring these insights to you.

 To develop further your ESG knowledge and skills, sign up to the UK professional membership body for NEDs and board members.
 Join NEDonBoard today.